sinanatra/showcases/src/routes/texts/youth.md

 In Berlin, Lichtenberg, a 9-year-old boy was racially insulted, spat on, punched and kicked by two other boys.
 They pushed the boy against a fence and kicked a football into his face (Police Berlin 2025).
 Another violent conflict between same aged actors is portrayed in this example from Strausberg, Brandenburg:

->“*In the evening hours of 5 October 2024, two apparent youths insulted a young footballer who was accompanied by two teammates in the sports and recreation park and repeatedly threw pyrotechnics in the direction of the footballers. [...]
-Police officers launched investigations into attempted grievous bodily harm, insult and incitement to hatred, which will be handled by the police state security department.*” (Police Brandenburg 2024; Translated from German)
+> “In the evening hours of 5 October 2024, two apparent youths insulted a young footballer who was accompanied by two teammates in the sports and recreation park and repeatedly threw pyrotechnics in the direction of the footballers. [...]
+Police officers launched investigations into attempted grievous bodily harm, insult and incitement to hatred, which will be handled by the police state security department.”
+(Police Brandenburg 2024; Translated from German)

 This example from the Brandenburg police is written in a somewhat standardized language, which emphasizes the investigation by the police state security – something that is usually documented in the Berlin police reports, but an exception for reports from Brandenburg.
 The regional comparison of both state police departments reveals a clear difference in how minors appear in police reports.
 In Berlin, they are predominantly positioned in the role of victims (56 percent), whereas in Brandenburg the majority of youth is described as perpetrators (63 percent).
 This contrast does not necessarily align with the actual amount of youth involvement in politically motivated crimes in these two federal states (the criminal statistics of Brandenburg do not indicate the number of youth offenses), but could give a glimpse into the distinct public relations cultures of German state police departments.